One of the toughest tasks we face as traders is timing when and where large reversals will begin.

 And Candlestick Patterns.

-Candlestick patterns are the most frequent type – you’ve probably seen these before.
+Candlestick patterns are the more common type – you’ve likely encountered these before.

-They appear when one – four candlestick form in a specific sequence, creating a small pattern, and are best used either as entry signals combined with other technical techniques or early warning signals price could be about to reverse.
+These patterns make their appearance when one to four candlesticks form in a specific sequence, thus creating a mini pattern.
+They’re best utilized as entry signals combined with other technical techniques or as early warning signals indicating a potential price reversal.

-These patterns appear when multiple candlesticks form a simple shape or structure.
-Examples include the head and shoulders pattern, triangle pattern, and double bottoms and tops.
+These patterns surface when multiple candlesticks form a basic shape or structure.
+Think along the lines of the head and shoulders pattern, triangle pattern, and double bottoms and tops.

 Strongest Candlestick Reversal Patterns

-Because now I’m going to detail the only two candlestick reversal patterns worth watching for.
+I’m about to delve into the only two candlestick reversal patterns you need to lookout for.

-These patterns make fantastic reversal signals on their own but become even more powerful when combined with other technical points, like supply and demand zones, support and resistance levels, and big round numbers – their power can be increased tenfold.
+These patterns offer awesome reversal signals on their own but when combined with other technical points – such as supply and demand zones, support and resistance levels, and big round numbers – their power can be increased tenfold.

 Bullish/Bearish Engulfing Patterns

-What better way to start than with engulfing patterns.
+What better way to begin than with engulfing patterns?

-The pattern forms when a large bullish candle forms after a small bearish candle and always closes higher.
+The pattern forms when a large bullish candle follows a small bearish candle and, importantly, always closes higher.

 It’s as simple as that.